Response of a Kerr black hole to a generic tidal perturbation: Tidal response of an extremal Kerr black hole

-In this appendix, we shall study the tidal response function of an extremal Kerr BH in the axi-symmetric tidal background ($m=0$), separately.
-The tidal response function of an extremal Kerr BH, i.e., \ref{non_static_rf_ext_BH}, in the axi-symmetric tidal field is:
+In this Appendix, we shall study the tidal response function of an extremal Kerr BH in the axisymmetric tidal background ($m=0$), separately.
+The tidal response function of an extremal Kerr BH, i.e., \ref{non_static_rf_ext_BH}, in the axisymmetric tidal field is

-Similar to the previous appendices, we can expand the ratio of Gamma function in the linear orders of $M\omega$ and neglect the second and higher order terms of order $M\omega$.
-It yields
+Similar to the previous Appendixes, we can expand the ratio of Gamma function in the linear orders of $M\omega$ and neglect the second- and higher-order terms in $M\omega$.
+This yields